ShellyGS/Module-2_Challenge/README.md

 # VBA-challenge

-This project analyzed stock market data for three years(2014, 2015, 2016) using VBA.
+This project analyzed stock data for using VBA.
-The goal is to create a script that will loop through all the stocks for one year for each run and take the following information:
+The goal is to create a script that will loop through all the worksheets for produce the following information:

 - The ticker symbol.